Graph Neural Networks with Heterophily

 \subsection{Node Classification \emph{without} Features}

-Most previous work on semi-supervised node classification have focused only on graphs that have contextual features on the nodes.
-However, the vast majority of graph data does not have such node-level features~\cite{nr}, which greatly limits the utility of the methods proposed in prior work that assume such features are available.
-Therefore, we conduct extensive experiments on semi-supervised node classification without contextual features using the same real-world graphs as before.
+Most previous work on semi-supervised node classification has focused only on graphs that have contextual features on the nodes.
+However, most graphs do not have such node-level features~\cite{nr}, which greatly limits the utility of the methods proposed in prior work that assume availability of such features.
+Thus, we conduct extensive experiments on semi-supervised node classification without contextual features using the same real graphs as before.

-\textbf{Experimental Setup.} To investigate the performance of \method{} and baselines when contextual feature vectors are not available for nodes in the graph, we follow the approach as \cite{kipf2016semi} by replacing the node features $\matX$ in each benchmark with an identity matrix $\matI$.
-We use the training, validation and test splits provided by \cite{pei2019geom}.
+\textbf{Experimental Setup.} To investigate the performance of \method{} and baselines when contextual feature vectors are not available for nodes in the graph, we follow the approach as \citet{kipf2017semi} by replacing the node features $\matX$ in each benchmark with an identity matrix $\matI$.
+We use the training, validation and test splits provided by \citet{pei2019geom}.

-\textbf{Heterophily.} We report results on graphs with strong heterophily under the featureless settings in Table~\ref{table:real-results-48-featureless}.
-We observe that the best performing methods for each dataset are again all \method{} variants.
-From the mean performance gain perspective, all \method{} variants outperform baselines in the overall performance; \method-MLP-1 has the best \emph{overall} performance, followed by \method-Cheby-1.
+\textbf{Heterophily.} We report results on graphs with strong heterophily under the featureless setting in Table~\ref{table:real-results-10-features} (bottom, left).
+We observe that the best performing methods for each dataset are all \method{} variants.
+From the mean accuracy perspective, all \method{} variants outperform all baselines except \methodbeyond{}, which is also proposed to handle heterophily, in the overall performance; \method-MLP-1 has the best \emph{overall} performance, followed by \method-Cheby-1.
 It is also worth noting that the performance of GCN-Cheby and MLP, upon which our prior belief estimator is based on, are significantly worse than other methods.
 This demonstrates the effectiveness of incorporating the class compatibility matrix $\mH$ in GNN models and learning it in an end-to-end fashion.

-\textbf{Homophily.} We report the results in Table \ref{table:real-results-48-featureless-homophily}.
+\textbf{Homophily.} We report the results in Table \ref{table:real-results-10-features} (bottom, right).
 The featureless setting for graphs with strong homophily is a fundamentally easier task compared to graphs with strong heterophily, especially for methods with implicit homophily assumptions, as they tend to yield highly similar prediction within the proximity of each node.
-Despite this, the \method{} variants still perform comparably to the state-of-the-art methods.
+Despite this, the \method{} variants perform comparably to the state-of-the-art methods.